divya139/SGX_FORM_PROJECT/README.md

 ## How to run the app locally

-Clone the repo form git and in root folder run the following commands
+Clone the repo form git and run the following commands

 ### git clone `repo url`
 Open the root folder in the command prompt or VS code editor